 The knock came long after the family had gone to bed.
 Dr. Waller answered the door nonetheless—in those days, doctors were on call 24 hours a day.
-Standing on the porch were two swarthy men with long black hair, wide sleeves, intricately stitched vests and knives.
+Standing on the porch were two swarthy men with long black hair, wide sleeves, intricately stitched vests, and knives.
 Come with us now, they commanded.
 The doctor nodded, reached for his medical bag and left the house with one of them on either side.

 Some hours later, the knives are put away.
 It is not necessary for a gypsy to threaten this white man to make him do his best.

 I know that the gypsy princess lived.
 I know this not because I remember the end of the story I’m telling you.
 I don’t remember the end of the story.
-But I do remember what my mother told me about my grandfather:
+But I do remember what my grandmother told me about my grandfather:

 In a career spanning four decades, most of that time as the only doctor in Angola, Indiana, my grandfather delivered thousands of babies.
 He drove a horse and buggy, or later on a Ford Model T, to outlying farms where births were often already in progress by the time he could be summoned and arrive.
 He delivered babies with frightened husbands or children as assistants.
 He delivered babies in antique bedsteads, on scrubbed kitchen tables, even on un-scrubbed floors.
 He delivered babies with no more equipment than would fit in the same kind of medical bag you now see only in old movies.
 Despite all that, my grandfather lost only one woman in childbirth.